RunestoneInteractive/RunestoneServer/pip2/source/Functions/Functionscancallotherfunctions.rst

 variables are looked up in that frame.
 Notice that at step 9, y has the value 25 is one frame and 2 in the other.

-What happens you to refer to variable y on line 3?
+What happens when you to refer to variable y on line 3?
 Python looks up the value of y in the stack frame for the ``square`` function.
 If it didn't find it there, it would go look in the global frame.